Corruption of Haustfyr Chapter 2: Madam's Homestead

 Wint grunts.
 “Agreed.
 We have orders.
 We must go west.”

-You shake your head.
+I shake your head.
 “You don’t feel that?”
 You press your palm to your chest.
 “Something’s calling.
 It’s not words.
 It’s like… the land itself knows me.
 It wants me there.”

 Allura frowns.
 “Magic like that doesn’t come without purpose.
-Like Bassina said, maybe it’s not pulling—it’s warning.”
+Like Bassina said, maybe it’s not pulling, it’s warning.”

 Bassina chuckles, setting her staff aside.
 “I’d see to it myself if I weren’t old and soft.”